2021 Disney World Crowd Calendar Retrospective: Park by Park

 October definitely does not look as beautiful as September.
 The first weekend in October was Walt Disney World’s 50th Anniversary, and pretty much everyone expected large crowds in the Magic Kingdom and Epcot.
 There was so much expectation of high crowds that we broke our own rules and predicted 10’s at Magic Kingdom and Epcot even though our predictions based on wait times were nowhere near that high.

 On the actual day the expected crowds did materialize; the Magic Kingdom was jam-packed and even closed to park hopping at one point.
 Epcot was also very crowded.
 But most of the people in each park seem to have been buying merch, eating, or soaking in the atmosphere, because the wait times were so low that the observed crowd level of both parks was a 1.
-The overprediction of +9 on this day comes out to be our biggest observed error of the year, which is not surprising because it is literally as wrong as you can possibly get on a scale that only goes up to 10.
+The overprediction of +9 on this day comes out to be our biggest observed error of the year, which is not surprising because it is literally as wrong as you can possibly get on a scale that goes from 1 to 10.

 I don’t think anybody really knew what the Anniversary crowds were going to look like after the first weekend.
 Our models showed something in the middle of the road, but after much lower crowds in the first week, we adjusted our forecasts downward for the rest of October.
 Unfortunately, that week turned out to be the calm before the Columbus Day storm.
 This is what we usually say about Columbus Day: